 Dr. Peter A Kiener currently is a member of the Scientific Advisory Board of Mersana.
-He is currently the Chief Scientific Officer and Head of R&D at Sucampo Pharma Americas LLC.
-Prior to joining Sucampo, he served as CSO of Ambrx Inc., a clinical-stage biopharmaceutical company focused on the development of antibody-drug conjugates.
+He is currently the Chief Executive Officer of Cereius Inc. Prior to joining Cereius, he served as CSO and Head of Research and Development at Sucampo Pharma Inc, a fully integrated Biopharma company, and CSO of of Ambrx Inc., a clinical-stage biopharmaceutical company focused on the development of antibody-drug conjugates.

 From 2009 to 2013, Dr. Kiener was President and Co-founder of Zyngenia Inc., an early-stage biopharmaceutical company.
 He also held leadership roles of increasing responsibility from 2001 to 2009 at MedImmune LLC, the global biologics arm of AstraZeneca, including Executive Vice President and Global Head of Biologics Research and Development, Senior Vice President and Head of Global Research, and Vice President of Research.
 Dr. Kiener previously worked on biologics for Bristol-Myers Squibb from 1983 to 2001.
 Dr. Kiener began his career at the University of North Texas/Texas College of Osteopathic Medicine, where he was an Assistant Professor from 1982 to 1983, and the University of Massachusetts at Amherst, where he was a Research Associate from 1978 to 1982.
 Dr. Kiener has served on the scientific advisory boards of KAI Pharmaceuticals Inc., Genocea Biosciences Inc., NKT Therapeutics Inc. and VLST Corporation.
 Dr. Kiener currently serves as Chairman of the Board of Managers of Resolve LLC, and is a member of the Board of Directors of Cue Pharma LLC and Tetragenetics Inc.